What To Expect

 Building Relationship

-One of the most important parts of counselling is having a good relationship with your counsellor.
-If you don't feel connected then it is going to be very difficult to open up and work through some of the issues you are facing.
-My goal in our first session is to see if we are a good fit for one another, and if we are not, then that's okay!
-You should feel comfortable, validated, understood and supported.
+One of the most important aspects of counselling is having a strong, trusting relationship with your psychologist.
+If you don’t feel connected, it can be difficult to open up and work through the challenges you’re facing.

 Developing Self-Awareness